-The Monty Python team produced a hilarious film called The Meaning of Life in which they parody just such an idea of God.
-We English have an odd sense of humour, and so please forgive me if this just seems absurd.
+The Monry Python team produced a hilarious film called The Meaning of Life in which they parody just such an idea of God.
+We English have an odd sense of humour, and so please foughte me if this just seems absurd.
 It is making an important point.
-John Cleese plays a headmaster leading the school prayers.
+The English believe that religion is far too serious not to laugh sometimes, John Cleese plays a beadmanter leading the school payers.

-Oh, Lord, R: O Lord
+Oh, Lard, R: O Lard